 Whilst you must have an average GCSE score of at least 5.5 to do four AS levels, past experience suggests that students with better GCSE grades are more likely to get good results.
 You can check your likely GCSE point score by going to 'Choosing the Right Course' on the website and entering your predicted grades.

 For AS Use of Maths you must have at least a grade B in GCSE Maths at the higher tier (in all three modules, if applicable).
 In addition, you need to enjoy Maths!
 If would prefer a more theoretical course, you might like to consider studying AS Maths – please see the separate subject leaflet to find out more.

 All students will be expected to provide their own stationery, textbooks and calculators.
-The course textbooks, from around £15, can be purchased via the college’s online store at the start of the course.
+The course textbooks, from around £20, can be purchased via the college’s online store at the start of the course.
+This cost also covers numerous worksheets and ICT resources.
 You must also buy a Casio FX-991ES PLUS calculator.
 This will be used every lesson and has many features that are essential for success in the exam, including solving simultaneous equations and quadratic equations.